benjamonnguyen/Pomomo/README.md

 ### Footnotes

-<div><br />Pomomo is pretty barebones but does what it does super well!
+<div>Pomomo is pretty barebones but does what it does super well!
 I want to make sure the bot is simple, easy to use, and lightweight, but feel free to make any suggestions at feedback.sum@gmail.com.</div>

 <div><br />Attributions:<br />Icon made by <a href="https://www.flaticon.com/authors/smashicons" title="Smashicons">Smashicons</a>